scalar-labs/scalar-kubernetes/docs/alerts/EnvoyAlerts.md

 ### Action Needed

-* Check log server to pinpoint root cause of failure with the kubernetes logs on the monitor server `/log/kube/<date>/*.log`
+* Check the log server to pinpoint the root cause of a failure with kubernetes logs on the monitor server `/log/kube/<date>/*.log`
-* Check the kubernetes deployment with `kubectl describe deployments`
+* Check kubernetes deployment with `kubectl describe deployments`
-* Check the nodes status with `kubectl get node -o wide`
+* Check nodes statuses with `kubectl get node -o wide`
-* Check the cloud provider to see if there are any known issues in the deployed location https://status.azure.com/en-us/status
+* Check a cloud provider to see if there is any known issue.
+For example, you can check statues [here](https://status.azure.com/en-us/status) in Azure.

 ## EnvoyPodsPending

-This alert let you know if the kubernetes cluster cannot start the envoy pod, this mean that the cluster does not have the enough resource.
+This alert lets you know if a kubernetes cluster cannot start envoy pods, which means that the cluster does not have the enough resource.

 ### Example Alert